 By-Law 1556 on the Outdoor Use of Fertilizers and Pesticides states that no outdoor application of pesticides is permitted within the territory of the City except as provided for in the by-law.

 Contractors wishing to apply low-impact pesticides—including TreeAzin® for controlling Emerald Ash Borer—or fertilizer in Vaudreuil-Dorion must have an annual certificate of registration issued by the City.
 Unregistered contractors could be fined $500 to $1,000 plus costs.

 Note that the annual registration certificate does not replace the temporary application permit.
 This permit is in addition to the annual registration certificate when a specific situation requires the application of a pesticide other than a low-impact pesticide.
 Certificate applications must be made to the Environment Division.

 Download the registration certificate application form.

-For more information on how to obtain the certificate, call the Environment Division at 450-455-3371, option 1.
+For more information on how to obtain the certificate, call the Engineering and Environment Division at 450-455-3371, option 1.